madstap/recex/README.md

    [tick.alpha.api :as t]))
 ```

-The `recex/time` function generates an infinite sequence of times from a recex.
+The `recex/time` function generates an infinite sequence of
-The times are either zoned-date-time or offset-date-time depending on whether a
-time zone or an offset was specified.
+`java.time.ZonedDatetime`s from a recex.

-It takes a time `now` which can be either an instant, zoned-date-time
+It takes a recex and a time `now` which can be either an instant, zoned-date-time
-or offset-date-time, (ie anything that represents an instant in time) and a recex.
+or offset-date-time, (ie anything that represents a point on the global timeline).

 `now` can be omitted, in which case it will use `t/now`, but it's
 not recommended to use the implicit now except for experimenting at the repl.